Upload an HTML file to a website and get a public HTTPS URL

 What counts as an HTML file upload

-A direct HTML upload is best when the page is self-contained or references reachable external assets.
+A direct HTML file upload is best when the page is self-contained or references reachable external assets.
 Common examples include AI-generated landing pages, reports, dashboards, small calculators, and design proofs.

 If the file references local images, CSS, fonts, or JavaScript, upload a build-output zip instead so the browser can load every asset from the deployed preview.
+For framework projects, build first and upload the generated output, not the source directory.

 Why PreviewShip is faster than a Git-based host for this job